ajdruff/lancer/README.md

 A WordPress Toolset that helps to manage local dev and live environments.

-#Who needs it
+# Who needs it

 If you develop on WordPress and/or do frequent WordPress setups, and migrations (from one domain or host to another).

-#Why you need it
+# Why you need it

 * Easily upload keys with one command
 * Easily backup, publish without relying on plugins.
 * packages all configuration on one place

-#Tutorials
+# Tutorials

 * see [Lancer for WordPress Tutorials](#)

-#Requirements
+# Prepare

+## Requirements
 * bash
 * git
+* openssh

 For Windows users, cygwin is not supported.
-Instead, install the excellent Git for Windows, and run it from within the Git Bash.
+Instead, install the excellent Git for Windows, and run lancer from within the Git Bash.

-For more on how you can setup a nice Windows environment, see [Setup an Awesome MingGW Linux Development Environment in Windows](#)

-#Configure

-Configuration files consist of:

-* `lancer.conf`
-    * contains general configuration options.
-    * you must first create it on installation from lancer.conf-sample
-* `.lancer-conf`
-    * contains advanced configuration options
-* `~/.ssh/config` (optional)
-    * if your ssh connection requires a different port or other command line switches, configure it using a ssh_config file located within your local .ssh directory. see open_ssh documentation for more details or README for basic usage.

-#Usage
+## SSH Keys

+Lancer makes extensive use of SSH for access to remote servers.

+To generate your Public/Private key pair:

+    ssh-keygen

+and follow the prompts.
+When you are finished, you will have 2 files, .id_rsa, the private key and id_rsa.pub, the public key.

+>To avoid overwriting any existing private key, create a project directory at ~/.ssh/project-name and create the keys there.

+**Windows Users**

+PuttyGen can be used to generate keys but it is not recommended since by default the public key it saves is in a format that will not work

+In Putty Key Generator (puttygen.exe):

+1. Click `Generate`
+2. Click `Save private key` and save as `id_rsa.ppk`.
+This will save a file for use by PuTTY only.
+It contains both public and private keys.
+3. Click `Conversions / Export OpenSSH key` and save as `id_rsa` with no file extension.
+This saves the private key in the standard OpenSSH format.
+4. **Do NOT  use the `save public key' feature of PuTTYGen.**
+    Instead do this :

+    * Copy the contents within the text box labeled `Public key for pasting into OpenSSH authorized_keys file`.
+    * Create a file in notepad and name it `id_rsa.pub`.
+Paste the contents that you just copied into the file and save it.

+>PuTTYGen's `Save Public Key` button should not be used to save public keys.
+The reason is that it will save the key with dashed lines and without the `ssh-rsa` prefix that openssh  looks for.

+# Installation

 ##Step 1 - Configure

 1. create lancer.conf from lancer.conf-sample
-2. edit lancer.conf for your installation
+2. edit lancer.conf with values for your installation
-3. For each remote server, if ssh connection is on a alternate port or requires custom switches, create or edit `.ssh/config` .
+3. For each remote server, if ssh connection is on an alternate port or requires custom switches, create or edit `.ssh/config` :
-4. If you use a passphrase on your keys, you'll need to run `ssh-agent` or [pageant](https://www.ssh.com/ssh/putty/putty-manuals/0.68/Chapter9.html)

-sample file:

     Host ex example.com